area9innovation/flow9/tools/gringo/readme.md

   recursion, which will break precedence

 - Add error message when we have left recursion deep inside a choice

-- Support "flowfile" to make a parser driver

 - Support multiple grammars to allow composition